Keplerian rotation of our Galaxy?: Non-circular orbits

+The source of discrepancy in rotation curve determinations may be the assumption of circular orbits.
+We have assumed elliptical orbits as the simplest model of non-circular orbits.
+We checked if the assumption of stars on elliptical orbits is consistent with observed radial velocities.
+We have analyzed radial velocities of K and M giants in the Galactic anticenter from the CORAVEL spectrograph given by \cite{Coravel}.
+Stars in binary systems have been removed from the analyzed sample.
+Regardless of the size of square centered on the Galactic anticenter the standard deviations of radial velocities can not be explained assuming circular orbits (Table \ref{StdDev}).
+We obtain standard deviation of radial velocities similar to observed ones, assuming elliptical orbits with eccentricities uniformly distributed in the range 0--0.6 in the outer parts of our Galaxy.
+So, the assumption of non-circular orbits is consistent with observed radial velocities.

 We have made a Monte-Carlo simulation of stars on elliptical orbits beyond the Sun -- Galactic center ($R_{\sun}$) distance.
 The semi-major axis (a), eccentricity (e), true anomaly ($\nu$) and argument of pericenter ($\omega$) were chosen randomly with uniform distribution.
 All orbits were located in the Galactic plane.
-The mass inside the solar orbit was set to $74.4\cdot10^9\ {\mathrm M}_\sun$.
+The mass inside the solar orbit was set to $1.07\cdot10^{11}\ {\mathrm M}_\sun$, which corresponds to solar velocity $v_{\sun}=240$ km/s.

 The rotation velocities were calculated using formulas, that were derived assuming circular orbits.
 The rotation velocity was calculated from radial velocity ($v_\mathrm{r}$) of star using